earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-002-package-and-repo-architecture.md

 ## Overview

-This story clarifies the **modular architecture** of the `vibe-dev-kit` repository, ensuring that users can easily consume individual frameworks (workflow mgt, versioning, kanban) without pulling in the entire repository.
+This story clarifies the **modular architecture** of the `ai-dev-kit` repository, ensuring that users can easily consume individual frameworks (workflow mgt, versioning, kanban) without pulling in the entire repository.
 It establishes clear boundaries, dependencies, and consumption patterns for each package.

 ---